HarshTiwari1131/FinAura/README.md

 # FinAura — Your AI‑Powered Path to Smarter Money

 FinAura is a full‑stack, AI‑driven personal finance platform.
-Track expenses, plan budgets, simulate investments, set and monitor financial goals, and make secure payments — with a polished UI and dark/light themes.
+Track expenses, plan budgets, simulate investments, create multiple goals (with an Active goal), and make secure payments — with a polished UI and dark/light themes.

 • Demo: https://finaura-demo.example.com
 • Docs: see `docs.md`